RestPack/restpack_serializer/README.md

 * http://restpack-serializer-sample.herokuapp.com/albums.json?includes=songs

-An album `:has_many` songs, so the side-loads are paged.
-We'll be soon adding URLs to the response meta data which will point to the next page of side-loaded data.
-These URLs will be something like:
+An album `:has_many` songs, so the side-loaded songs are paged.
+The `meta.songs` includes `previous_href` and `next_href` which point to the previous and next page of this side-loaded data.
+These URLs take the form:

 * http://restpack-serializer-sample.herokuapp.com/songs.json?album_ids=1,2,3,4&page=2